Convexity-Research/optfun-sdk/README.md

 The Market contract emits several events that you can listen to:

-- `OrderPlaced`: When a new order is placed
-- `OrderFilled`: When an order is matched and filled
-- `OrderCancelled`: When an order is cancelled
 - `CollateralDeposited`: When collateral is deposited
 - `CollateralWithdrawn`: When collateral is withdrawn
+- `LimitOrderPlaced`: When a new limit order is placed
+- `LimitOrderFilled`: When an order is matched and filled
+- `LimitOrderCancelled`: When an order is cancelled
+- `TakerOrderPlaced`: When a market order is placed
+- `TakerOrderRemaining`: When a market order has remaining size
 - `CycleStarted`: When a new options cycle begins
+- `CycleSettled`: When a cycle is settled
 - `PriceFixed`: When the settlement price is fixed
 - `Settled`: When a position is settled
+- `Liquidated`: When a position is liquidated

 ## Best Practices